The Wanderings of Odysseus in 3D Scenes: Introduction

-The second challenge is how to let the virtual humans move naturally within 3D scenes, towards a designated destination, while taking the geometric constraints of the environment into account.
-To address this, we propose a novel motion synthesis pipeline with control, which consists of a policy network and a tree-based search mechanism.
+The second challenge is how to let the virtual humans move naturally within 3D scenes, towards a designated destination, while considering the geometric constraints of the environment.
+Inspired by Ling et al.~\cite{ling2020character}, we propose a novel motion synthesis pipeline with control, which consists of a policy network and a tree-based search mechanism.
 We formulate long-term motion generation as a Markov decision process, and use a policy network to explore the CVAE latent space.
 By sampling from the policy, the body can gradually move to the goal, while keeping the foot-ground contact plausible.
 Simultaneously, we organize the motion generation process into a tree structure, which searches best motion primitives at each generation step and rejects unrealistic ones.
-We perform experiments to evaluate the motion realism and the controllability.
+We perform experiments to evaluate motion realism and controllability.
 Results show that our method can produce realistic long-term motions in 3D scenes and outperform state-of-the-art methods.
-Combing with conventional path-finding algorithms, e.g. navigation mesh baking and A* search~\cite{hart1968formal,snook2000simplified}, we are able to populate large-scale 3D scenes with massive number of virtual humans, which have diverse body shapes, cruise following paths, and finally reach their destinations.
+Combing with conventional path-finding algorithms, e.g., navigation mesh baking and A* search~\cite{hart1968formal,snook2000simplified}, we can populate large-scale 3D scenes with a massive number of virtual humans, which have diverse body shapes, cruise following paths, and finally reach their destinations.